2004 NBA draft

 The 2004 NBA draft was held on June 24, 2004, at The Theater at Madison Square Garden in New York City, and was broadcast live on ESPN at 7:00 pm (EDT).
 In this draft, National Basketball Association teams took turns selecting amateur college basketball players and other first-time eligible players.
 The NBA announced that 56 college and high school players and 38 international players had filed as early-entry candidates for the 2004 draft.
 On May 26, the NBA draft lottery was conducted for the teams that did not make the NBA playoffs in the 2003–04 NBA season.
 The Orlando Magic, who had a 25 percent chance of obtaining the first selection, won the lottery, while the Los Angeles Clippers and the Chicago Bulls were second and third respectively.
 As an expansion team, the Charlotte Bobcats had been assigned the fourth selection in the draft and did not participate in the lottery.
 The Minnesota Timberwolves forfeited their first-round pick due to salary cap violations.

 By the end of the draft, around 40% of the players selected in it were born from countries outside the United States.
 It would remain the highest influx of international players selected in the modern NBA draft era until the 2016 NBA draft, where almost half of the selected players were born in countries outside the US.
-In addition, four of the players selected in the draft were Russians, which not only marked the highest number of players born in that region to be taken in one draft, but also was the highest representation of a country other than the US in one draft until 2016 when five Frenchmen would be taken in the draft.
+In addition, four of the players selected in the draft were Russians, which not only marked the highest number of Russian-born players to be taken in one draft, but also was the highest representation of a country other than the US in one draft until 2016 when five Frenchmen would be taken in the draft.

 The second-overall pick, Emeka Okafor out of Connecticut, the Bobcats' historical first rookie draft pick back when they were considered an expansion franchise, was named Rookie of the Year.
 Third-overall pick Ben Gordon, also out of Connecticut, earned the Sixth Man of the Year Award, becoming the first rookie in NBA history to do so.

 Dwight Howard has become an NBA Champion, eight-time All-Star, has received eight All-NBA selections, and a three-time NBA Defensive Player of the Year awardee.
 He also had the distinction as the only NBA player straight out of high school to start all 82 games as a rookie.
 There are also four other players that would be named All-Stars at some point in their careers, and Al Jefferson would be named to an All-NBA team.
 Andre Iguodala would win four championships with the Golden State Warriors and was named Finals MVP in 2015.
 The draft is also notable for multiple players coming straight from high school being drafted within a few picks from each other.
-This is currently the most recent draft class with no remaining players active in the NBA, as Iguodala announced his retirement in 2023.
+As of the end of the 2022–23 NBA season, Andre Iguodala was the last remaining active player from the 2004 class.
+Iguodala announced his retirement in 2023.